kimtth/awesome-azure-openai-llm/README.md

 - `Reinforcement Learning from Human Feedback (RLHF)` is a process of pretraining and retraining a language model using human feedback to develop a scoring algorithm that can be reapplied at scale for future training and refinement.
 As the algorithm is refined to match the human-provided grading, direct human feedback is no longer needed, and the language model continues learning and improving using algorithmic grading alone. [ref](https://huggingface.co/blog/rlhf)
 - `Supervised Fine-Tuning (SFT)` fine-tuning a pre-trained model on a specific task or domain using labeled data.
 This can cause more significant shifts in the model’s behavior compared to RLHF.
-- `Proximal Policy Optimization (PPO)` is a policy gradient method for reinforcement learning that aims to have the data efficiency and reliable performance of TRPO (Trust Region Policy Optimization), while using only first-order optimization.
-It does this by modifying the objective function to penalize changes to the policy that move the probability ratio away from 1.
-This results in an algorithm that is easier to implement and tune than TRPO while still achieving good performance.
-TRPO requires second-order optimization, which can be more difficult to implement and computationally expensive.
+- `Proximal Policy Optimization (PPO)` is a reinforcement learning method using first-order optimization.
+It modifies the objective function to penalize large policy changes, specifically those that move the probability ratio away from 1.
+Aiming for TRPO (Trust Region Policy Optimization)-level performance without its complexity which requires second-order optimization.
+- `Direct Preference Optimization (DPO)`: RLHF can be complex because it requires fitting a reward model and performing significant hyperparameter tuning.
+On the other hand, DPO directly solves a classification problem on human preference data in just one stage of policy training.
+DPO more stable, efficient, and computationally lighter than RLHF.
-- `First-order optimization` methods are a class of optimization algorithms that use only the first derivative (gradient) of the objective function to find its minimum or maximum.
-These methods include gradient descent, stochastic gradient descent, and their variants.
+- `First-order optimization` methods use the first derivative to find the minimum or maximum of a function. e.g., gradient descent, stochastic gradient descent, and their variants.
 - Second-order methods: `Second derivative (Hessian)` of the objective function
-- [RLAF](https://arxiv.org/abs/2309.00267) (Reinforcement Learning from AI Feedback): Uses AI feedback to generate instructions for the model.
+- [Reinforcement Learning from AI Feedback (RLAF)](https://arxiv.org/abs/2309.00267) (Reinforcement Learning from AI Feedback): Uses AI feedback to generate instructions for the model.
 TLDR: CoT (Chain-of-Thought, Improved), Few-shot (Not improved).
 Only explores the task of summarization.
 After training on a few thousand examples, performance is close to training on the full dataset.
 RLAIF and RLHF vs. the reference summaries is also not statistically significant.
+- OpenAI Spinning Up in Deep RL!: An educational resource to help anyone learn deep reinforcement learning. [git](https://github.com/openai/spinningup)

 ## **Model Compression for Large Language Models**